maffka123/gophermarktBonus/README.md

 # Gophermarkt Bonus App

-It ia aservice that allows to recieve Bonuses for orders
+It is a aservice that allows to recieve Bonuses for orders

 ## API endpoints